Zwift Review: Why Is It so Insanely Popular? (2025)

 TIP: Browse the routes available in Zwift on What’s on Zwift.

-Zwift’s graphic is more game-like than in Wahoo RGT.
+Zwift’s graphics are more game-like than those in Wahoo RGT.
 I like Zwift’s graphics more, but some people prefer RGT’s real-like graphics.

 Training

 Zwift also offers an extensive workout and structured plans library.
-It includes more than 2000 workouts.
-You can browse them all here.
+It includes more than 2000 workouts, which you can browse here.

 I am sure you will find a workout or plan that will suit your needs.
 If not, you can build your own using the workout builder.